Displays the number of clones at specific frequencies by sample

 A ggplot object visualizing clonal abundance by group, or a

-data.frame if exportTable = TRUE
+data.frame if exportTable = TRUE.

 # Making combined contig data